gururaj-s/allanlab/_pages/home.md

 </div>

-To this end, we work on improving the performance of current memory hierarchies with  3D Die-Stacked Memory and Non-Volatile Memory, designing resilient memory systems by enhancing their Reliability and Security and even architecting Quantum Computer Systems of the future.
+To this end, we work on improving the performance of current memory hierarchies with  3D Die-Stacked Memory and Non-Volatile Memory, designing resilient memory systems by enhancing their Reliability and Security, and even architecting Quantum Computer Systems of the future.

 We are located in the Klaus Advanced Computing Building at Georgia Tech.
-We also interact and work with other excellent groups in the building, working on a diverse set of areas like computer architecture, operating systems and security.
+We also interact and work with other excellent groups in the building, who also work on a diverse set of areas like computer architecture, operating systems, and security.

 Check out our [projects]({{ site.url }}{{ site.baseurl }}/projects) and reach out to us if you find anything interesting!